Azerbaijan–Brazil relations

 Bilateral relations exist between Azerbaijan and Brazil.

 History

 In December 1991, Brazil recognized the independence of Azerbaijan after the Dissolution of the Soviet Union.
 In October 1993, both nations established diplomatic relations.
 In 1995, during the 50th United Nations General Assembly in New York City, Brazilian President Fernando Henrique Cardoso met then Azerbaijani President Haydar Aliyev.
-In 1997, the chairman of the Supreme Council of Azerbaijan, Rasul Guliyev, visited Brazil to negotiate the purchase of agricultural machinery, sugar, and chicken; the formation of joint-ventures in the oil sector of the Caspian; the participation in the financing of projects in Azerbaijan and the presence of Brazilian companies in the country.
+In 1997, the chairman of the Supreme Council of Azerbaijan, Rasul Guliyev, visited Brazil to negotiate the purchase of agricultural machinery, sugar, and chicken; development of joint-ventures in the oil sector in the Caspian; the participation in the financing of projects in Azerbaijan and the presence of Brazilian companies in the country.

-On June 22, 2009, the Embassy of the Federal Republic of Brazil was opened in Azerbaijan.
-On February 10, 2012, Elnur Sultanov was appointed Ambassador Extraordinary and Plenipotentiary of Azerbaijan to the Federative Republic of Brazil.
+Brazil opened its embassy in Azerbaijan on June 22, 2009.
+On February 10, 2012, Elnur Sultanov was appointed Ambassador Extraordinary and Plenipotentiary of Azerbaijan to Brazil.
 Since 2017, Elkhan Polukhov has been the ambassador of Azerbaijan to Brazil.